-Clark University is a private institution that ranked as the 86th-best national university in 2011 by U.S. News & World Report.
+Clark University is a private institution that tied as the 91st-best national university on U.S. News & World Report's 2020 list.
 The university offers an accelerated undergraduate and graduate program in geographic information science that leads to a Bachelor of Arts/Master of Science in Geographic Information Science.
-Undergraduate candidates who are majoring in earth system science, environmental science, geography or global environmental studies, among other related fields of study, may be qualified for admission.
+Undergraduate candidates who are majoring in earth system science, environmental science, geography or global environment studies, among other related fields of study, may be qualified for admission.

 Additional degree offerings include a Master of Science (M.S.) in Geographical Information Science for Development and the Environment.
 Graduate students can also earn a Doctor of Philosophy (Ph.D.) in Geography.
 Overall, the programs emphasize the use of geographic information systems (GIS) and technologies; students also take courses in digital image processing.

-The University of California in Los Angeles (UCLA) is a public university that ranked 25th among the best national universities in 2011, according to U.S. News & World Report.
+The University of California in Los Angeles (UCLA) is a public university that ranked 20th among the best national universities, according to U.S. News & World Report's 2020 list.
 Unique to the school's faculty are Nobel and Pulitzer Prize winners.

 UCLA's Department of Geography offers undergraduate and graduate degree programs in geography and geographic information systems and technologies.
 Within the programs, students investigate the interactions between human beings and their environment, as well as the similarities and differences among the physical environments found around the world.
 Learners also have the chance to work with geographic information systems (GIS) and develop their computer skills for the gathering and analyzing of geographic data.

-The University of California in Santa Barbara ranked as the 39th-best national university in 2011 by U.S. News & World Report.
+The University of California in Santa Barbara was ranked tied as the 34th-best national university in 2020 by U.S. News & World Report.
 The university's Division of Mathematical, Life and Physical Sciences offers both undergraduate and graduate programs in geography.
 Students enrolled in the Bachelor of Arts in Geography program receive classroom instruction and hands-on training in the use of GIS while taking courses in physical, political and regional geography.
 Undergraduates can also earn a bachelor's degree in GIS or physical geography.